 Our season and needs

-While our season starts in late April and can extend into late September, new and less senior guides will typically work from early June until late August.
+While our season starts in late April and can extend into late September, new and less senior guides will typically work from mid June until late August.
 Though we do not typically have many openings from year to year, we try our hardest not to accept more potential guides into the training process than we have work for.
 Again, how much work you will get between June and August depends on how motivated and available you are.

 If you are interested in becoming a guide for Ouzel Outfitters, please follow the links below to learn more about the job opportunities that we offer.